List of 100% vegan clothing companies from Germany

 Note 6:

 This is NOT a list of stores / shops but rather a list of clothing labels (or "makes" as the Anglo people say).
-There is, for example, a completely store called "Dear Goods" - they sell different brands (only vegan items) and have eight retail stores in Germany (4 of which in Munich [= München] and 2 in Berlin)
+There is, for example, a completely store called "Dear Goods" - they sell different brands (only vegan items) and have eight retail stores in Germany (4 of which in Munich [= München] and 2 in Berlin).
+Also check out Le Shop Vegan and Shop Like You Give A Damn (both are all vegan online stores).

 Note 7: